hectorcorrea/solr-for-newbies/docs/22_stored_indexed.md

 Lastly, our indexed and stored field (`f_both`) can be searched for and fetched.

+### But why?

+There are many reasons to toggle the stored and indexed properties of a field.
+For example, perhaps we want to store a complex object as string in Solr so that we can display it to the user but we really don't want to index its values.
+Conversely, perhaps we want to create a field with a combination of values and search on that field but we don't want to display it to the users (the default `_text_` field in our schema is such an example, although we are not populating it).

 ### Indexed, stored, and docValues

 In the previous example we declared three fields with different indexed/stored settings and all of them were of type `text_general`.
 However, if you set the indexed/stored setting in fields of type `string` the default behavior is slightly different because Solr stores and handles `string` fields different from `text_general` fields.